 Learn something new every day More Info... by email

 A special interest group consists of people brought together by a shared belief or desire.
 These groups can vary in size, but they are often quite large and usually work towards making changes that will benefit their constituency.
-Often a special interest group tries to accomplish change by influencing political processes and is often called a lobbying or advocacy group.
+Often this type of group tries to accomplish change by influencing political processes and is often called a lobbying or advocacy group.
 These groups often use money and/or endorsements to try to influence politicians to approve legislation.

 Particularly when a large special interest group is involved, one of the ways to effect change is by influencing the political process.
 Groups like the National Rifle Association which protects the rights of gun owners, or the Sierra Club which fights for environmental issues, often have thousands of members.
 These members are often able to exert a great deal of influence and generate large donations to support various organizational initiatives and programs.
 They will also often use this power to try to influence legislation that affects their interests or to help elect politicians who share their views.